keva-dev/reactif/README.md

 render(HelloWorld, '#app')
 ```

-The React-like APIs are easy to understand and work with (especially if you're coming from an React.js background)
+The Vue-like APIs are easy to understand and work with (especially if you're coming from an Vue.js background)

 ### Reactive State